careerbuilder/DeadBolt/README.md

 * Install npm
 * Install bower globally with `npm install -g bower`
-* Run `npm install --production` in the Portal dir
+* Run `npm install --production`
 * Run `Scripts/db-setup.sql` against your database
 * The db-setup script will create a single user, `deadboltsvc`
+* Run `node app.js` to start the app.
+You can also install pm2 and daemonize the app  with `pm2 start app.js --name "deadbolt"` to leave it running.
 * Navigate to `https://YOURHOST/#/reset/deadboltsvcreset` and set a password for the username `deadboltsvc`
 * Open a browser and navigate to your host.
 Login as `deadboltsvc`, and start using deadbolt!